 What Is the Battery Life?

 The longest battery life on the pet’s collar tag is provided in the monitor mode.
 In this mode the tag’s battery will run up to 6 weeks and the locator will warn you to charge it after 4-5 weeks.
-If you are continuously tracking your pet (usually only done when they are lost) the tag … Read More Here
+If you are continuously tracking your pet (usually only done when they are lost) the tag and locator will run for up to 3 days on a charge.
+If the locator is not tracking or monitoring the pet’s tag, or if the pet is out of range of the system, then the collar tag can run for up to 15 days on a charge.
+This explanation may seem counterintuitive, but it is indeed the way the system works.

 How Does the Marco Polo Tag Attach to My Pet’s Collar?

 The Marco Polo tag slips into a ballistic-nylon cloth holder that attaches to your pet’s collar or harness with 4 Velcro straps.
 The Velcro used is a military grade material that holds with 100 lbs. strength per strap, yet has a soft nylon backing that is comfortable for your pet.
-When mounted in the collar … Read More Here
+When mounted in the collar holder, the tag electronics are well protected and look new, even after years of rough use.
+When needed, the cloth holder can be economically replaced (see the Accessories page) and can also be machine washed.

 Is My Pet Tracking Tag Waterproof?

 Good news, it is!
 The Marco Polo Advanced Pet tracking tag meets the IP67 enclosure specification.
 This means it can be continuously submerged under 3 ft. of water up to 30 minutes.
-If your pet is swimming, the tag will generally be only a few inches of water and can withstand all day use at … Read More Here
+If your pet is swimming, the tag will generally be only a few inches of water and can withstand all day use at the beach or lake.

 Is My Drone Tracking Tag Waterproof?